 Located in the Algarve, Ria Formosa is a Nature Park since 1987.

-This beautiful Nature Park is a must see during your holiday in Algarve and these are 10 landscapes you can’t miss in Ria Formosa.
+This beautiful Nature Park is a must-see during your holiday in Algarve.
+To help you with your visit to this protected area, we have selected ten landscapes you can’t miss in Ria Formosa.

 1. Aerial view of Ria Formosa

-Upon your arrival to Faro airport, keep your eyes peeled for Ria Formosa.
-This is an impressive landscape and you can only have an idea of how incredible it really is from air.
+Upon your arrival at Faro airport, keep your eyes peeled for Ria Formosa.
+It is an impressive landscape that you only experience how incredible it is from the air.

 2. View of Ria Formosa from the Cathedral of Faro